 The most distinctive benefit is that the device accurately addresses the exact location of the problem, not just handling symptoms.
 It proceeds directly to the cause, and usually, it takes about several sessions to complete the spinal decompression therapy.

 There are few qualifications that have to be met to see if you are a candidate for this type of treatment.
 Please, call us at (212) 867-1111.

 In New York, we know that there is very little time built into our schedule for pain of any kind, especially back pain.
 However, recent studies show that nearly all adults over the age of 40 experience some form of spinal pain.
 The question is, how can we improve this statistic in 2017?
 One of the many possible answers is a procedure referred to as spinal decompression.
-This is a nonsurgical FDA-approved alternative to treat chronic spinal issues.
+This is a nonsurgical FDA-cleared alternative to treat chronic spinal issues.

 Spinal Decompression uses advanced technology to stretch and relax the vertebrae and other surrounding structures.
 This creates a negative pressure in the spaces found between the discs.
 This results in a reduction of a bulging or herniated disc, which can relieve an enormous amount of aggravation.
 Additionally, this helps with the flow of nutrients, which results in assistance with the healing process.